Selling Information Technology Services | Everything you need to Know

 Before starting any SaaS or software sales training here are a few boxes we suggest you tick so that you get the most from your investment in sales training.
 Sales Training can differ hugely depending on the stage of the startup.

-The strategy and skills required in stage 1 Product/market fit will vary from stage 3 Scaling.
+The sales strategy and skills required in stage 1 Product/market fit will vary from stage 3 Scaling.
 Many companies make the mistake of jumping to stage 3 immediately and this can kill their growth.

 Stage 1 – Ensure you have a proven product/market fit.